AustralianAntarcticDivision/availability/README.md

 ## and finally simulate the track
 stcrw <- surrogateCrawl(model, as.matrix(pr[, c("mu.x", "mu.y", "nu.x", "nu.y")]), pr$date)
 ```

+## Crawl note

+Please note: this package was developed with version 1 of the `crawl` package.
+It should also work with `crawl` v2, but note that v2 only works with projected coordinates (not longitude and latitude).

 ## Vignette
 More detailed usage examples are in the [package vignette](https://australianantarcticdatacentre.github.io/availability/articles/availability.html).